astropy/astropy/docs/cosmology/index.rst

 Adding massive neutrinos has significant performance implications.
 In particular, the computation of distance measures and lookback times are factors of ten slower than in the massless neutrino case.
+Therefore, if you need to compute a lot of distances in such a cosmology, it is particularly useful to calculate them on a grid and use interpolation.

 The contribution of photons and neutrinos to the total mass-energy density can be found as a function of redshift::